-No noise modelled data is available on Scotland's Noise Map for the A9 carriageway at the scheme extents records (Scotland's Environment).
+Noise modelled data for the A9 carriageway at the scheme extents records 'Day, Evening, and Night' (Lden) levels at the scheme extent as between 65 and 75 decibels (dB) (Scotland's Environment).

-Baseline noise levels in the scheme extent are likely to be primarily influenced by traffic along the A9, with secondary sources likely derived from agricultural or forestry activity.
+Baseline noise levels in the scheme extents are likely to be primarily influenced by traffic along the A9, with secondary sources generated by nearby railway movements and agricultural/forestry practices.